NativeScript/nativescript-cli/extending-cli.md

     └── after-prepare (this is an executable file)
 ```

-To support multiple scripts extending the same action, you can use a different approach.
-Create a sud-directory in the `hooks` directory using the naming convention described above.
+To support multiple scripts extending the same action, you ccan create a sud-directory in the `hooks` directory using the naming convention described bellow.
-Place all extending code into it.
+Tehn place the extending code into it.
 The CLI will execute them one after another but the order is not guaranteed.

 ```
 my-app/